zgbjgg/rehc/README.md

 rehc
 ====

-REHC A remote control and monitor for applications
+REHC remote control and monitor for applications

 description
 ====